MoatazBadawy/Mawaqeet-Todo_and_Habits/README.md

 ![](https://user-images.githubusercontent.com/63272288/223731766-bc007d9b-b386-4587-9c26-654d850c5d21.png)

 ## Overview
-An app that provides you with the tools and resources to build healthy and positive habits in an efficient and easy way.
-You will get daily notifications to achieve your goals.
-Try the app now and embark on the journey of building a healthy and positive life.
+Mawaqeet is an Android app designed to help you build healthy and positive habits in an efficient and easy way.
+With this app, you'll receive daily notifications to remind you of your goals, and you can easily choose from a variety of departments and diverse customs to add to your daily routine.
 - A great way to build new habits.
 - Many departments and diverse customs.
 - Choose your favorite section and add habits easily.
 - Daily notifications to remind you of morning and evening habits

+The app is available on Google Play, so you can try it out for yourself and start building a healthy and positive life today!.
 <a href='https://play.google.com/store/apps/details?id=com.moataz.mawaqeet&hl=ar&gl=US'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="170px"/></a>
 <br />

 ## Project Architecture:
-This project is Follow Clean Architecture Structure and MVVM.
-I Found Most of people sayes this is also use MVI because of the existence of the domain and its interaction with the project.
-So I'll start researching and reading into this topic and will update the repo after that.
-Anyway, let's get to the reliability of the project.
+This project follows the Clean Architecture structure and MVVM.
+The domain layer contains UseCases that encapsulate a single, specific task that is part of the application's business logic.
+The data layer implements the repository interface defined in the domain layer, providing a single source of truth for data.
+The UI layer uses all the components and classes related to the Android framework to get the data from the ViewModel layer and display it on the UI.

 <img src="https://user-images.githubusercontent.com/63272288/224539374-26ea3e6b-ed81-4700-bbbe-640489aeca38.jpg" width="600" />

 ## Modules:
-* **ui** - It uses all the components and classes releated to Android Framework.
-It gets the data from viewmodel layer and shows on UI. (**access all the modules**)
+* **ui** - This module uses all the components and classes related to the Android framework to display data from the ViewModel layer on the UI.
-* **data** - The data layer implements the repository interface that the domain layer defines.
-This layer provide a single source of truth for data.
-(Kotlin module that **can only access domain module**)
+* **data** - This Kotlin module implements the repository interface defined in the domain layer, providing a single source of truth for data.
+It can only access the domain module.
-* **domain** - The domain layer contains the UseCases that encapsulate a single and very specific task that can be performed.
-This task is part of the business logic of the application.
-(Kotlin module that **cannot access any other module**)
+* **domain** - This Kotlin module contains UseCases that encapsulate a single, specific task that is part of the application's business logic.
+It cannot access any other module.
-* **local** - Handles data interacting with the local storing (Room DB). (**can only access data module**)
+* **local** - This module handles data interaction with the local storage (Room DB).
-* **presentation (Not Included here in this repo)** - MVVM with ViewModels exposing StateFlow that the UI consume.
-The ViewModel does not know anything about it's consumers.
-(Android module that **can only access domain module**)
+* **presentation - This Android module uses MVVM with ViewModels exposing StateFlow that the UI consumes.
+The ViewModel does not know anything about its consumers.
+It can only access the domain module.
+(Note: this module is not included in this repo).
 I Included my viewmodel and it is mapper it is in the ui module.

 <img src="https://user-images.githubusercontent.com/63272288/224540081-69478b9d-7b3c-4225-beff-94e9f9ce64bc.jpg" width="600" />